dimpase/M2/Package-Writing-Style-Guide.md

       so the English word and a hyperlink can be generated from the identifier.
     * Don't capitalize English words such as "list" or "tally", even though there are classes in Macaulay2 whose names are "List" and "Tally", unless you intend to refer to those classes.
+      Examples of correct usage: "The function returns a list."
+"The function returns an object of class List."
+An example of incorrect usage: "The function returns a List."
     * Check the spelling of English words.
     * Read the documentation in a browser (see "viewHelp") to make sure it looks elegant.
     * All sentences should have verbs and subjects.